raspberrypilearning/stamping-app/en/step_4.md

 You won't be able to create a stamp by clicking on the menu as the menu stops you doing this.
 Rememeber, the `add`{:class="block3events"} message only gets broadcast if you click on the Stage.

-If you add a piece of fruit so that it overlaps the Stage then the stamp will automatically go behind the menu.
+If you add a costume that overlaps the Stage then the stamp will automatically go behind the menu.

-**Tip:** On all projects, stamps go on top of backdrops but underneath sprites.
+**Tip:** On all projects, stamps go on top of Backdrops but underneath sprites.

 --- /task ---

 --- task ---
-Go to the Cosumtes tab of your sprite.
+Go to the Costumes tab of your sprite.

 --- /task ---

 --- task ---
-Create a number of costumes relevant to your project, either by selecting costumes from the Choose a Sprite menu, adapting them in Paint Editor or creating them yourself in the Paint Editor.
+Create a number of costumes relevant to your project, either by selecting costumes from the Choose a Sprite menu, adapting them in Paint Editor or by creating them yourself in the Paint Editor.

 **Tip:** In Paint Editor, you can select an area of a costumes to use to create a unique costume.